INTEGRATED STEM EDUCATION RESEARCH CENTER

 Areas of Responsibility: Professor of Molecular Science and Nanotechnology, Nanosystems Engineering and Physics

-Dr. Pedro Derosa is a professor of Physics, currently serving as Physics Program Chair.
+Dr. Pedro Derosa is a physics professor and currently serving as the Physics Program Chair.
 He holds the Elizabeth Nobles Larson, Clarence N. Larson, and Andrew M. Larson Professorship #1.
 Dr. Derosa received his undergraduate degree of licenciado (equivalent to B.S.+M.S) in 1993 and his Ph.D. from the National University of Córdoba in Argentina in 1997.
 Between 2004 and 2017, Dr. Derosa was a Joint Faculty with Louisiana Tech University and Grambling State University.
-During this period both universities granted simultaneously (and through independent evaluation processes) tenure and promotion to Associate professor in 2010 and promotion to Professor in 2016.
-Dr. Derosa received the Annual Award for Teaching from the National University of Córdoba in 1994, the IBM/Löwdin Fellowship Award from IBM/University of Florida in 2001.
+During this period, both universities simultaneously granted (and through independent evaluation processes) tenure and promotion to Associate Professor in 2010 and Professor in 2016.
+Dr. Derosa received the Annual Award for Teaching from the National University of Córdoba in 1994 and the IBM/Löwdin Fellowship Award from IBM/University of Florida in 2001.
 A teacher’s award in 2004, the Award for Outstanding Achievements in 2011, the Innovative Education Award in 2012, the COES Research Award in 2017, the Diversity Leadership Award in 2018, and the Senate Chair Award in 2020, all at Louisiana Tech.
-In addition, he received the Certificate of Excellence, for outstanding performance and Research in 2014 at Grambling State University.
-Dr. Derosa has published 47 peer-reviewed articles, 3 book chapters and edited a book.
-He has delivered 43 invited talks and contributed with 136 conference presentations.
-He has been PI in federal grants for a total of $858,000 and co-PI for $1,435,000.
-In addition to $530,000 in state funding.
-He was also a part of two of the $20M collaborative agreements between NSF and a number of Universities in Louisiana, serving as campus PI at Grambling.
+In addition, he received the Certificate of Excellence for outstanding performance and Research in 2014 at Grambling State University.
+Dr. Derosa has published 47 peer-reviewed articles, three book chapters, and edited a book.
+He has delivered 43 invited talks and contributed to 136 conference presentations.
+He has been PI in federal grants for $858,000 and co-PI for $1,435,000, in addition to $530,000 in state funding.
+He was also a part of two of the $20M collaborative agreements between NSF and several Universities in Louisiana, serving as campus PI at Grambling.

 Apter-Desselles, Marita (Mitzi) – Ph.D.